A Military-Inspired Classic

 Randolph Engineering Aviator Sunglasses

-Made in the USA, these sunglasses feature non-polarized, scratch-resistant mineral crown glass lenses.
-The have a multi-layer flash coating, a metal frame and adjustable silicon nose pads.
+Made in the USA, these sunglasses feature non-polarized, scratch-resistant mineral ground-glass lenses.
+They also have a multi-layer flash coating, a full-metal frame and adjustable silicone nose pads.

 Persol 649 Aviator Sunglasses

-Created in 1957, this pair of Italian aviators has a natural acetate frame and neutral crystal lenses.
-To ensure the best fit, these sunglasses feature a Meflecto flexible stems and a Victor Flex bridge.
+Created in 1957, these Italian aviators have a natural acetate frame and neutral crystal lenses.
+To ensure the best fit, these sunglasses feature Meflecto stems and a Victor Flex bridge, allowing for a more adaptable fit than similarly-built shades.

 Moscot Shtarker Aviator Sunglasses

 These aviators feature brown lenses with 100-percent UV protection.
-The metal arms are more substantial than typical aviators and feature tortoiseshell acetate tips.
+On top of that, the metal arms are more substantial than typical aviators, and they feature tortoiseshell acetate tips.

 Garrett Leight California Optical Club House 50 Aviator Sunglasses

 The grey lenses utilized in these aviators feature 100-percent UV protection.
-The frame includes acetate temple tips and adjustable nose pads for a secure fit.
+The frame, like most of the better options on this list, includes acetate temple tips and adjustable nose pads for a secure fit.

 Oliver Peoples Benedict Sunglasses